Rohith-Manjunatha/Hadoop-Data-Joiner/README.md

 - GUNSHOT_INJURY_I: Indicator of whether the injury resulted from a gunshot (YES/NO).

+> **_NOTE:_**  The datasets were sourced from [ catalog.data.gov](https://catalog.data.gov/dataset/?tags=crime&organization=city-of-chicago) and originally contained information about crimes in Chicago.
+They have been modified for the purpose of this assignment.

 #### Upload the datasets into Hadoop using the following commands